-When submitting an appeal, you need to be clear as to the grounds of your appeal, submit supporting evidence, outline any informal attempts to resolve this issue (e.g. previous contact with the UCAT Office and PVUE) and indicate what outcome you want.
-Appeals should be submitted in a timely manner, which should normally be within 5 days of receiving a final decision from the UCAT Office.
+When submitting an appeal, you need to be clear as to the grounds of your appeal in reference to the relevant UCAT policy, submit supporting evidence, outline any informal attempts to resolve this issue (e.g. previous contact with the UCAT Office and PVUE) and indicate what outcome you want.
+Appeals should be submitted in a timely manner, normally be within 5 days of receiving a final decision from the UCAT Office.